NIH-NICHD-Ecosystem/E2_Record-Linkage-Implementation-Checklist/README.md

 ## Effort Documentation
-### Use Cases Diagram
+### Workflow
-This use cases diagram summarizes the steps described in the Record Linkage Implementation Checklist.
-Formal use cases (or functional requirements and system interactions) depend on the decisions made for each given record linkage implementation and are not documented here.
+This diagram summarizes the steps described in the Record Linkage Implementation Checklist.

 <br/><br/>
 ![The Record Linkage Implementation Checklist Use Cases Diagram describes each decision that must be made before implementing record linkage](./assets/Record-Linkage-Implementation-Checklist.drawio.svg)